 Do you have a rectangular build, or are you more of an oval shape?
 And what does an inverted triangle frame even mean?
 Though body shape isn’t a common discussion amongst men, it doesn’t negate the importance of knowing which category you generally fall into.
 Plus, knowing the best aspects of your physique not only allows you to dress well, but helps you determine what to wear, too.
 Keep scrolling as we break down three of the most common body shapes and explain how to dress for your unique body type.

 If your chest and shoulders are more broad compared to your narrow waist and hips, your frame can be classified as an inverted triangle.
 The key to creating balance is to add bulk to your lower body so it looks proportionate to your upper body.

 Create a polished look by going for neutral-colored pieces.
 A tailored, earth-toned top helps balance out your shoulders, especially when paired with slim-fitting pants or chinos.
 Make sure your pants aren’t too skinny though, because the slimmer the cut, the more it will minimize the appearance of your legs.
+Our men's denim fit guide can help you find the best fitting jeans for your body shape.
 Our favorite way to add heft to the lower half?
-Shoes with a thicker sole
+Shoes with a thicker sole.

 Starting on top, you’ll want to go with jackets and shirts that have a slim fit to help streamline the look of your shoulders.
 Solid colors or micro prints work best because they highlight your assets without overdoing it.
 Then, to add length to your look, opt for darker denim and give your shirt a simple French tuck to further elongate your silhouette.